agile-students-fall2025/1-project-proposal-bitstorm/README.md

 From the user's perspective, the system functions as a daily pet-care and self-care routine.

 First, a user signs up and gets to **adopt their own virtual pet**, like a little puppy.
 Next, the user sets up their daily health goals.
-They have two choices: they can either follow a set of **standard nutritional requirements** based on general health guidelines, or they can **customize their own goals** if they have specific targets in mind (like focusing on protein or iron).
+They have two choices: they can either follow a set of **standard nutritional requirements** based on general health guidelines (automatically generated according to their current and target weight), or they can **customize their own goals** if they have specific targets in mind (like focusing on protein or iron).

 The main screen is the pet's home, where the user also sees their daily nutrition goals—like progress bars for protein, vitamins, and so on.
 Throughout the day, the user logs meals by searching for ingredients (e.g., "banana," "spinach," "chicken") and entering the quantity eaten.
 The app then calculates the nutrients from the meal and updates the user's progress bars.